HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 A key growth strategy of successful ecommerce businesses is moving into new countries.
 To do this well, you would want to provide localized language versions of your site.

 In this year's analysis, we looked for `hreflang` headers and link tags to see how many sites were using them.
-These tags are not available out of the box on the most popular platforms (e.g. WooCommerce, Shopify, Magento), the existence of any suggests there would be more than one.
+These tags are not available out of the box on the most popular platforms (e.g., WooCommerce, Shopify, Magento), the existence of any suggests there would be more than one.

 A `hreflang` attribute is used to communicate the language that the page is targeting.
-Optionally it can also narrow this recommendation to a particular country, e.g. `en-gb` for English targeting Great Britain, as opposed to `en-us` for English targeting the United States.
+Optionally it can also narrow this recommendation to a particular country, e.g., `en-gb` for English targeting Great Britain, as opposed to `en-us` for English targeting the United States.

 {{ figure_markup(
   image="hreflang-links-ecommerce.png",
   caption="Top `hreflang` links used on ecommerce sites", description="A bar chart showing the percentage of ecommerce sites where languages were specified in one or more `hreflang` links.
-In descending order of popularity on mobile, a `en` hreflang is on 8.07% of ecommerce sites, `de` on 3.28%, `fr` on 2.82%, `es` on 2.66%, `it` on 1.72%, `nl` on 1.21%, `ru` on 0.81%, `pl` and `pt` on 0.81%, and `be` on 0.67%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT70VMNXb1X6Mnh69JGhQILb5ImqBkg6MtMpPiZnrNfYXQ7nngGWHO_kj87tAG5FkIyOvpNNYJmkLVY/pubchart?oid=532818660&format=interactive", sheets_gid="682046615", sql_file="percent_of_ecommsites_using_hreflang_value_link.sql",
+In descending order of popularity on mobile, an `en` hreflang is on 8.07% of ecommerce sites, `de` on 3.28%, `fr` on 2.82%, `es` on 2.66%, `it` on 1.72%, `nl` on 1.21%, `ru` on 0.81%, `pl` and `pt` on 0.81%, and `be` on 0.67%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT70VMNXb1X6Mnh69JGhQILb5ImqBkg6MtMpPiZnrNfYXQ7nngGWHO_kj87tAG5FkIyOvpNNYJmkLVY/pubchart?oid=532818660&format=interactive", sheets_gid="682046615", sql_file="percent_of_ecommsites_using_hreflang_value_link.sql",